 1. Mount Utsayantha

 Hike Mount Utsayantha in Stamford for spectacular fall views.
-The two-mile round trip hike is beginner-friendly, offering big views for minimal effort.
+The two-mile round trip hike is moderately challenging, offering big views for nominal effort.
 For a bird's eye view of the surrounding mountains, climb the fire tower at the summit.

 2. Hunter Mountain

 Find your sense of adventure soaring above the treetops with New York Zipline Canopy Tours at Hunter Mountain.
 Take in incredible views as you zoom down the mountain.
 Interested in a more relaxing ride?
 Venture to and from the summit of Hunter Mountain on the Scenic Skyride.
-With breathtaking views, you'll see Catskills fall foliage for miles.
+You'll see breathtaking views of Catskills fall foliage for miles.